-We cannot reduce history to the logic of capital or to abstract incantations of materialism.
+We cannot reduce history to the logic of capital-or to abstract incantations of materialism.
 We must follow Marx in "rising from the abstract to the concrete," not once, but relentlessly and without cease.
-Upon our return from the concrete to the abstract, we must rethink and reimagine anew.84 To paraphrase Bhaskar, dialectics is the great loosener.85 A journey that fails to grasp how a historical-geographical totality acquires new properties by generating new antagonisms betrays an undialectical method - clearly inadequate to the tasks of the planetary proletariat in the planetary inferno.86
+Upon our return from the concrete to the abstract, we must rethink and reimagine anew (Marx 1973, 101).
+To paraphrase Roy Bhaskar, dialectics is the great loosener (Bhaskar 2008, 354).
+A journey that fails to grasp how a historical-geographical totality acquires new properties by generating new antagonisms betrays an undialectical method-clearly inadequate to the tasks of the planetary proletariat in the planetary inferno (Ollman 2003; Moore 2017b).

 This leads us to a basic observation.
-What appears to be "external" - as in the Limits to Growth model - is in reality an internal relation of capital.
+What appears to be "external"-as in the Limits to Growth model-is, in reality, an internal relation of capital.
 The philosophy of external relations turns resources into objects.
-But the worldhistorical reality is very different.
-Marx's method directs our focus to the internalization of unpaid work and its centrality in capital accumulation.87 The bourgeois mantra of "externalities" mystifies the sources of unpaid work/energy that enables capital accumulation.
+It therefore lends itself to vulgar materialism and a "basic facts" determinism.
+But world history cannot be explained through such externalism.
+Marx's method directs our focus to the internalization of unpaid work and its centrality in capital accumulation (Moore 2018).
+The bourgeois mantra of "externalities" mystifies the sources of unpaid work/energy that enables capital accumulation.
 Thus the danger of the ruling abstractions, Man and Nature.
-They also conceal the revolt of the biotarian fraction of the planetary proletariat - increasingly a dynamic of negative-value accumulation that I summarize as the superweed effect.
+They also conceal the revolt of the biotarian fraction of the planetary proletariat-a dynamic of negative-value accumulation that I summarize as the superweed effect.
 While only valorized labor-power produces value directly, the total circuit of capital accumulation depends for its expanded reproduction on the extra-economic appropriation of unpaid work.
-The latter's principal human sources are found in the female and feminized proletariat - a Femitariat if you will -whose revolutionary capacities derive from its situated position in the relations of exploitation and appropriation.88 Biotariat and Femitariat must be continually renewed, which capital can only achieve through new imperialisms that create - at gunpoint - new frontiers.
-These Cheap Nature frontiers have historically attenuated the surplus capital problem by reducing reproduction costs and creating new, profitable investment opportunities.89 Today, those frontiers are fewer than ever, while the surplus capital seeking investment is greater than ever.
-An epochal crisis looms.90
+The latter's principal human sources are found in the female and feminized proletariat-a Femitariat if you will-whose revolutionary capacities derive from its situated position in the relations of exploitation and appropriation (Federici 2004).
+Biotariat and Femitariat must be continually renewed, which capital can only achieve through new imperialisms that create-at gunpoint-new frontiers.
+These Cheap Nature frontiers have historically attenuated the surplus capital problem by reducing reproduction costs and creating new, profitable investment opportunities (Moore 2017d).
+Today, those frontiers are fewer than ever, while the surplus capital seeking investment is greater than ever.
+An epochal crisis looms (Moore 2021d).

 This unpaid work is a class struggle over the working day, and therefore a battle over worldwide surplus value as a metabolic antagonism.
 Here's Marx in Capital: "What interests [capital] is purely and simply the maximum of labour-power that can be set in motion in a working day.
-It attains this objective by shortening the life of labour-power, in the same way as a greedy farmer snatches more produce from the soil by robbing it of its fertility."91 This class struggle over the nexus of paid and unpaid work-mediated through the
+It attains this objective by shortening the life of labour-power, in the same way as a greedy farmer snatches more produce from the soil by robbing it of its fertility" (1976, 376).
+This class struggle over the nexus of paid and unpaid work-mediated through the capitalist state, imperial formations, and the bourgeoisie's ruling abstractions-is at the center of the climate crisis, and Web of Life's arguments.